 Experience renowned folk singer Kim Rysstad bring ancient Norwegian devotional chants to life, accompanied by the astonishing creative trumpet player Arve Henriksen and Tord Gustavsen on piano.
 Free improvisations and old chants and hymns in a fresh collaboration.

-Indulge in intriguing chamber music with pianist Annabel Guaita and violinist Dag Anders Eriksen as they explore the meditative and soothing qualities of seemingly "difficult" contemporary music by Farten Valen and Arnold Schönberg, in dialogue with the tender minimalism of Arvo Pärt and dense beauty of J.S.
-Bach solo violin works.
+Indulge in intriguing solo piano music with pianist Annabel Guaita as she explores the meditative and soothing qualities of seemingly "difficult" contemporary music by Farten Valen and Arnold Schönberg, in dialogue with the tender minimalism of Arvo Pärt and dense beauty of J.S.
+Bach.

 Take part in both liturgical evening meditations and word-free meditations in the church.

 Experience south Sami-singer and songwriter Marja Mortensson performing in a near-extinct language - fascinating sounds and captivating melodies in a chamber-world-music-jazz amalgam that sounds surprisingly natural and organic; chanting coupled with lyrical tuba and string quartet.